lenra-io/create-or-update-pr-action/examples/README.md

 ### 3. Go deeper for an even better workflow

-This is be awesome to use in your projects with "sementic-release" to make releases even faster and erase error of dependency managments
+This is awesome to use in your projects with "semantic-release" to make releases even faster and avoid errors of dependency management.

 Now you can test it by publishing theses 3 repository on your own account/organization to see how it work.
 (Don't forget to create the WORKFLOW_GITHUB_TOKEN secret in the settings of each repository)